 With proper care, Crystal cabinetry will provide a lifetime of use and satisfaction.
 Proper care involves attentive cleaning, polishing and careful avoidance of damaging household cleaners.
 The beauty of wood is in the variation in graining and hue.
 Because wood is a natural product, it has inherent variation.
 This variation includes many natural characteristics as a result of tree growth patterns, as well as differences in wood color and grain due to variations in forest growing conditions.
 We apply and then hand wipe our stains to bring out the natural character and sheen of the wood.

 Wipe the cabinets clean with a soft, damp cloth and dry immediately with another clean, soft cloth.
 Always wipe in the direction of the wood grain.
-Apply a thin coat of high quality polish.
-Choose a polish that does not contain silicone or wax, and follow the manufacturer’s directions for application.
-A high-quality polish will aid in protection from minor scratching, staining and excessive moisture.

 Routine cleaning with the appropriate materials will help prevent long-term damage to your finish.
 Wipe with a dampened cloth and promptly wipe dry.
 Use a clean cloth dampened with a solution of mild dish washing liquid and water to remove oil, grease, food residue or daily spills.
 Do not use your dishcloth to clean the cabinets as it may contain remnants of detergents and grease that can have a harmful effect on the finish.
 Avoid using cleaners that contain the following: bleach, ammonia, citrus products, mineral oil, organic solvents; harsh detergents, strong soaps, abrasive cleansers; or self-polishing waxes (particularly products that contain silicone).
 We do not recommend using paste wax because of the “build up” and “yellowing” effects over time.
-We do recommend the use of a high-quality cream furniture polish.

 Wipe Spills Promptly